divyayadav1606/Flicks/README.md

 The following **additional** features are implemented:

+* [x] Coordinator Layout, CollapsingToolbar and Appbar in Detail Activity
 * [x] Use Recyclerview with Cardview
 * [x] Swipe to refresh the movie list
 * [ ] Splash screen